 3.1 Estimating autocorrelation

 We first seek to determine whether an integrated assessment model can provide an accurate and precise estimate of .
 We therefore evaluate estimates produced either when treating ρ as a fixed effect (“Internal”) or when calculating the sample autocorrelation of estimated recruitment deviations (“External”).
 “Internal” estimation is biased towards extreme values in all scenarios (i.e., towards 1.0 when true autocorrelation is positive and towards -1.0 when true autocorrelation is negative; Fig. 2, top row).
-“Internal” estimation also has a high proportion of simulation replicates that do not converge when the true autocorrelation is 0.9.
+“Internal” estimation also has a high proportion of simulation replicates that does not converge when the true autocorrelation is 0.9.
 In these cases, the estimated autocorrelation approaches the bound at 1.0 and the Hessian matrix is generally not positive definite.
 By contrast, external estimates of ρare approximately unbiased for all levels of autocorrelation (Fig. 2, bottom row).
 “External” estimation also leads to a larger proportion of converged replicates compared to “Internal” estimation.
 As a sensitivity analysis, we also show “External” estimates of ρgiven different quantities of data for estimating recruitment (Fig. 3; i.e., with fishery compositional data and survey data starting in either year 41 or 56, compared with year 26 by default).
-This shows that ρ can be estimated reasonably well with as few as 25 years of data (Fig. 3, bottom row), although estimates become more precise with increasing years of data.
+This shows that ρ can be estimated reasonably well with as few as 25 years of informative data (Fig. 3, bottom row), although estimates become more precise with increasing years of data.
+Additionally, “External” estimation was on average less biased than “Internal” estimation for the “less-information” scenario (RE = -0.21 and 0.42, respectively).

 3.2 Impact of autocorrelation on population forecasts